 Interested persons are invited to submit written data, views, and arguments concerning the foregoing.
-Persons making written submissions should file six copies thereof with the Secretary, the submission, all subsequent amendments, all written statements with respect to the proposed rule change that are filed with the Commission, and all written communications relating to the proposed rule change between the Commission and any person, other than those that may be withheld from the in the Commission's Public Reference Room.
+Persons making written submissions should file six copies thereof with the Secretary, Securities and Exchange Commission, 450 Fifth Street, N.W., Washington, D.C.
+20549.
+Copies of the submission, all subsequent amendments, all written statements with respect to the proposed rule change that are filed with the Commission, and all written communications relating to the proposed rule change between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
+552, will be available for inspection and copying in the Commission's Public Reference Room.
 Copies of such filing will also be available for inspection and copying at the principal office of the NASD.
 All submissions should refer to the file number in the caption above and should be submitted by [insert date 21 days from the date of publication].